Armoured Battalion (Norway)

 The Armoured Battalion (Panserbataljonen) is the first battalion and an infantry unit of the Norwegian Army.
 Although it is categorised as an armoured unit, the battalion (strictly a battlegroup) primarily serves in the mechanised infantry role.
-As with the Telemark Bataljon it also has a tank squadron equipped with the Leopard 2 main battle tank.
-It was formed in 1987 and has participated in several international operations in the Balkans (KFOR) and in Afghanistan (ISAF).
-The battalion is recognised as a cavalry unit for ceremonial purposes, so its enlisted soldiers are referred to as dragoons as opposed to privates, as is the case in most of the Norwegian Army.
+As with the Telemark Battalion, the unit also has a tank squadron equipped with the Leopard 2 main battle tank.
+The battalion is recognised as a cavalry unit for ceremonial purposes, so its conscripted soldiers are referred to as dragoons as opposed to privates, as is the case in most of the Norwegian Army.